orazi-paolo/vite-comics/README.md

-# DC Comics test web page
+# DC Comics Test Web Page
-This project represents a DC Comics web page, it was made to practice with components.
-It includes a header, a main section, and a footer,.
+This project is a copy of an old DC Comics web page and was made to practice using Vue.js components and props.
+It includes a header, main section and footer, implemented using Vue components broken down as follows.
-## Project Structure
+## Project structure
-### 1. Header
+### 1. AppHeader
-The header contains the DC Comics logo and a horizontal navigation menu with the following links:
+Contains the DC Comics logo and a horizontal navigation menu with the following links:
 - Characters
 - Comics
 - Movies
 - TV
 - Games
 - Collectibles
 - Videos
 - Fans
 - News
 - Shop

-This section would allow users to easily navigate through the different contents of the site.
+This section allows users to easily navigate between the different contents of the site if there are any.

-### 2. Main Content
+### 2. AppMain
-A central black block with the words "Content goes here" written on it, which is intended to house the main content.
+The main section is managed by the AppMain component, which in turn is divided into other components to organize the content:
+#### 2.1 AppMainJumbotron
+The component represents the background image at the top of the page and the button for the Current Series.
+#### 2.2 AppMainCurrentSeries
+This component contains a grid of comic book covers, each with the series title.

-#### Feature Section
+#### 2.3 AppMainFeatureSection
-Directly below the main content, there is a blue bar that acts as a quick action bar.
-This section would include links and icons for the following services:
-- Digital Comics
-- DC Merchandise
-- Subscription
-- Comic Shop Locator
-- DC Power Visa
+Here you will see a blue bar with icons and links to various services.

-### 3. Footer
+### 3. AppFooter
-The footer is divided into various informative sections:
+The footer is managed by the AppFooter component and is divided into several informative sections:
 - DC Comics
 - DC
 - Sites
 - Shop
-### Footer Navbar
+#### 3.1 AppFooterSignUpNavbar
-It contains a button that would be used to subscribe and finally some links to social media.
+In the footer we find the following component that includes a "Sign Up Now" button that could be used to register, as well as links to DC Comics' social media profiles.

-### Functionality
+## Functionality
+The project was built using the following technologies:
 - HTML
 - CSS
 - SCSS
-- Javascript
+- JS
-- Vue
+- Vue.js
-- Vite & Node.js (to create the project)